 Unfortunately, not all companies have accepted the work-from-home culture.
 If your goal is to work from home, you need to find financial institutions that accept the remote lifestyle.
 Not only do these companies allow you to thrive from home, but they also continue to work to build a team by holding bi-annual retreats, virtual town halls, or more to enhance the sense of teamwork between in-house and at-home members.

 How to be a successful loan officer when working from home

 Working from home is not for everyone and it takes some changes to be successful.
 These tips can help ease your transition and promote success, even if you are only working from home part-time.

 As a licensed mortgage loan originator or loan officer working from home, you don’t have someone there to keep you accountable.
 You must rely on yourself in setting and meeting goals.
 Establishing daily, weekly, monthly, and yearly goals and making sure you meet these goals is essential.
 Start by thinking about what you want to accomplish this year and determine what you need to do to make that happen.
 Think about things like how many calls you need to make each day, how many appointments you need each week, and how many lead generations you need per week to meet your goals.

 Creating and following a schedule

-Working in an office setting typically has regular work schedules.
+Working in an office setting or other traditional work location typically has a regular work schedule.
 You get to the office at a certain time, take a scheduled break and lunch, and finish your day at closing time.
 Working at home is a little different, but you still need to establish a regular schedule to stay productive.
 While this schedule does not need to follow your traditional office schedule, you want to make sure you follow the same routine hours every workday.
 It can become very easy to overwork when working from home, so creating a regular schedule also helps reduce burnout and ultimate failure when working at home.